Residence Hall Policies

 a.
 Student rooms may not be used for commercial purposes.

 b.
-Student organizations wishing to post flyers within the residence halls must provide advertisements through the Residence Life Office in Horn 108.
+Student organizations wishing to post flyers within the residence halls must submit a solicitation request form ».

-The Selling, Solicitation, and Printed Materials policy for Texas Tech University is in Part VIII of the Student Handbook.
+The Selling, Solicitation, and Printed Materials policy for Texas Tech University is in Part II Section J. of the Student Handbook.

 Sports are not allowed in the hallways or public areas of a residence hall.
 This policy applies to skateboards, roller blades, bikes or objects rolled along the floor.
 Bicycles may not be ridden in the residence halls, see the University Parking Services Rules and Regulations 8A.